-The Town of Cary serves its seniors by providing access to services specifically designed for them, opportunities for involvement and volunteerism and connecting older citizens with resources provided by other government agencies and nonprofit organizations.
+The Town of Cary serves its seniors by providing access to services specifically designed for them, opportunities for involvement and volunteerism, and by connecting them with resources provided by other government and nonprofit organizations.

 Town of Cary Programs and Services

 Join new and old friends for classes, recreation activities and events for citizens ages 55 and older, including fitness, art, technology and volunteer opportunities.
 Located within Bond Park, the center is the place to be for a variety of programs you're sure to enjoy.
 Check the Creating Active Retirement Years senior program guide for times and locations.

 Seniors have two options for public transportation in and around Cary: door-to-door services and fixed-route services.
 Cary citizens who are 60 and older or who have a medical disability are eligible to register for door-to-door transit, a shared ride service that picks up riders and takes them to a specific destination.
 Seniors may also choose to ride one of six fixed routes at discounted rates.
 GoCary connects to GoTriangle, which provide transportation options around the Triangle.